simvue-io/docs/docs/python-client.md

 ```
 The argument is a dictionary consisting of the metric names and their values.

-The `log` method can be run as many times as necessary, and the time at which it is run each time is recorded.
+The `log` method can be called as many times as necessary during a run, and the time of each is recorded with microsecond precision.

 ### Artifacts